 Get up Early

-This is very important.
-Glacier National Park gets packed rather quickly.
+This is very important when traveling to Glacier National Park with kids (or without).
+This national park gets packed rather quickly (especially in the late summer).
 Start your first hike by 7 AM, and you will be able to accomplish so much more.
 We made the mistake of arriving at Trail of the Cedars by 8:30, and although the way up to Avalanche Lake was rather peaceful, our return back to the car was not.
 If you are not at Logan’s Pass before 10:30 AM, you may not find a parking spot.
 Plus, if you are up early, you will likely see more wildlife too!

 Buy Bear Spray